testarOpenshift/joomla-example/README.md

 Create an account at https://www.openshift.com

-Create a php application with mysql (you can call your application whatever you want)
+Create a php application with mysql (you can call your application whatever you want) from this git repo:

-    rhc app create joomla php-5.4 mysql-5.5
+    rhc app-create joomla php-5.4 mysql-5.5 --from-code=https://github.com/openshift/joomla-example.gi

-Add this upstream Joomla repo

-    cd joomla
-    git remote add upstream -m master git://github.com/openshift/joomla-example.git git pull -s recursive -X theirs upstream master
-    # note that the git pull above can be used later to pull updates to Joomla

-Then push the repo upstream

-    git push

-That's it, you can now checkout your application at (default admin account is admin/4dm1n):
+That's it, you can now checkout your application at (default admin account is admin/admin):

     http://joomla-$yournamespace.rhcloud.com